|

 dripping from the cistern in the roof; he could hear the mice

-footsteps coming from inside the castle wall.
+hear footsteps coming from inside the castle wall.

-suddenly raised her head and looked towards the opposite wall.
+still, raised her head and looked towards the opposite wall.

-At the last moment, some instinct told him to step aside and he
+At the last moment, some instinct told him to step aside and

 By the Valar!
 It is real, he thought.
 He raised his sword.
-"Leave

-her!" he cried.
+"Leave her!" he cried.

-The creature spun around, raising its right arm, and knocked
+The creature spun around and, raising its right arm, knocked

 was suddenly filled with a voicea terrible, raw, hissing

-with me.
+coming with me.

 "No!" cried Nolofinwë.
 "She does not belong

-and the cowering woman.
+He threw himself between the creature and the cowering woman.

 The creature snarled, wrapped its arms around him, and began